noematicsllc/hcscraper/CODE_SMELLS.md

 ## Summary

-These two code smells represent common issues that can be addressed through refactoring:
+This code smell represents a common issue that can be addressed through refactoring:

-1. **Duplicated database connection** → Extract to base class
-2. **Long method with multiple responsibilities** → Break into smaller, focused methods
+1. **Long method with multiple responsibilities** → Break into smaller, focused methods

-All solutions follow established design principles (DRY, SRP, Single Responsibility) and will improve maintainability, testability, and code clarity.
+The solution follows established design principles (SRP, Single Responsibility) and will improve maintainability, testability, and code clarity.

 ---